renatomameli/spring-boot-endpoint-monitoring/README.md

 1. Ensure your Spring Boot application is running and the Actuator endpoints are enabled.

-2. Inject the `EndpointMetricsService` into your controller or service where you need to fetch the endpoint metrics:
+2. Inject the `EndpointMetricsService` into your controller or org.mameli.model.service where you need to fetch the endpoint metrics:

     ```kotlin
     @RestController